 Here’s a basic email series to give you an idea:

 Welcome emails.
 2-3 emails.
-Here you can showcase your expertise, gain trust, transformational story, deliver lead magnet, call to action (socials etc), tease next emails, let them know what to expect from your emails.
+Here you can showcase your expertise, gain trust, create a transformational story, deliver a lead magnet, call to action (socials etc), tease next emails, let them know what to expect from your emails.

 Warm-up emails.
-2 – 3 emails, emphasis on value, tips, stories, inspiration, subtle mention affiliate products but don’t go overboard (Remember, a disclaimer is required).
+2 – 3 emails, emphasis on value, tips, stories, inspiration, and subtly mention affiliate products without going overboard (Remember, a disclaimer is required).

 Keeping building like and trust factor and keep topics related to affiliate products.